zbn10/USB-UART-Bridge/README.md

 # 5.Important Notes
 * UART Baudrate is fixed 115200 bps. if you change it you have to change source code.
 * Use LF or CRLF to send commands to Pico USB console.
-* Capture function is for light debugging perpose.
+* Capture function is for light debugging purpose.
 Capturing multiple bridges at the same time can overflows the buffer.

 # 6.ToDo
 * buffered capturing.